 - Promote your content across your social media platforms so that your followers—and those you’re trying to reach via hashtags—will see your post.
 You can also increase your reach by having guest posts on your blog and by guest authoring on another company’s blog.

 - Not only should you promote your content, you should advertise it, if and when your budget allows.
 Smart advertising increases your reach, your followers, and ultimately your business.

-What have you done in 2017 to make your blog stand out?
+What have you to make your blog stand out?
 Is there a trend or best practice we’ve forgotten to mention?
 Let us know in the comments below.